creative director | founder

 Eric is a social impact pioneer.
 He designs large narrative change initiatives and public will building campaigns to drive changes in policy, practice and expectations that advance a more just and sustainable world.

-Eric is the principal author of MG’s Public Will Building Framework, and co-author of Marketing That Matters, a book on socially responsible marketing, published in five languages.
-He has worked on social change campaigns across the US, Canada, Mexico, Sub-Saharan Africa, SE Asia and Latin America.
+Eric is the principal author of MG’s Public Will Building Framework and co-author of Marketing That Matters, a book on socially responsible marketing, published in five languages.
+He has worked on social change campaigns across the U.S., Canada, Mexico, Sub-Saharan Africa, Southeast Asia and Latin America.

 Eric has a Bachelor of Arts degree in political science and art history from Willamette University.

-Eric chairs the Capital Plus Exchange board and serves as a Trustee of Willamette University.
-He also volunteers for his local public schools, Congregation Beth Israel and various arts and cultural organizations.
+Eric chairs the Capital Plus Exchange board and serves as a trustee of Willamette University.
+He also volunteers for his local public schools, Congregation Beth Israel, and various arts and cultural organizations.
 He has been honored as the recipient of the Exemplary Business Volunteer for the Arts award, the CEO Leadership for Equity Award and the B Corp movement’s Most Valuable Player award for his volunteer policy advocacy.
 In 2022, he joined the board of Central City Concern.

 Eric enjoys bike commuting, skiing, traveling, theater, cooking (with lots of garlic) and studying history.
 He is trying to adjust to being an empty nester with two kids in college.
 And … he is a winner of The New Yorker Cartoon Caption Contest.